lingtalfi/Light/doc/pages/light-service-container.md

 ```

+The **config/services** directory contains the so-called **service configuration files**, which define the services
+to add to the (service) container.

-All configuration files should have the **.byml** file extension, which is the extension for babyYaml files.
+All **service configuration files** should have the **.byml** file extension, which is the extension for babyYaml files.

 By convention, if the service configuration file is brought by a third-party plugin, the configuration file
 has the same name as the plugin.
-So for instance if the plugin is Light_ReverseRouter, then the corresponding
+So for instance if the plugin is **Light_ReverseRouter**, then the corresponding
-configuration file will be named Light_ReverseRouter.byml.
+configuration file will be named **Light_ReverseRouter.byml**.

 The resulting configuration is created by parsing all the configuration files one by one, and merging them on the fly.

+We use the [sic notation](https://github.com/lingtalfi/NotationFan/blob/master/sic.md) to create services and register them to the container.

 The service container configuration is basically the result of some array manipulation (more on that later).

 The order in which configuration files are parsed is important, because the file **z.byml** will potentially override